Acce5sDenied/MCBE_Parkour_wiki/README.md

 Entity will receive effect when their collision box intersects this region.\
 Effect on movement: Horizontal acceleration is divided by `1.25` and Vertical acceleration is **multiplied** by `0.735`.
 All velocity is reset on every tick.

-#### Scaffolding
-different behavior to normal climb blocks.//todo

 ---

-## Status effects
+## Status effects & Enchants
-Status effects that directly effect movement.//todo
+Status effects and enchants that can directly effect movement.

 #### Speed
 `+20%` acceleration per level of speed.
 In the case where speed is on with slowness, speed always get applied first.